-Salisbury is required to file reports and otherwise comply with the rules and regulations of the FRB, the CTDOB, the FDIC, the SEC and NASDAO
+Salisbury is required to file reports and otherwise comply with the rules and regulations of the FRB, the FDIC, the SEC and NASDAQ as well as the state banking supervisory authorities in Connecticut, New York and Massachusetts.

 The Bank is subject to extensive regulation by the CTDOB, as its chartering agency, and by the FDIC, as its deposit insurer.
 The Bank is required to file reports with, and is periodically examined by, the FDIC and the CTDOB concerning its activities and financial condition.
 It must obtain regulatory approvals prior to entering into certain transactions, such as mergers.